How to Import ADMX templates into Intune

 Zoom ADMX and ADML files Import Intune

-ZoomMeetings_HLKM.admx has been uploaded on Intune admin center successfully
+ZoomMeetings_HLKM.admx has been uploaded to the Intune admin center successfully

 • Click Create.